MRSmith314/MRSmith314/README.md

-- 👋 Hi, I’m @MRSmith314
+- 👋 Hi, I’m @MRSmith314 a Data Analyst working primarily in Excel, Python and Tableau.
 - 👀 I’m interested in ...
-Data Aanlayis for aerospace and astronomy, social sciences, business and many other industries.
+Data Analyis for aerospace and astronomy, social sciences, business and many other industries.
 - 🌱 I recently ... completed the Data Analytics Bootcamp at the University of Denver.
 - 💞️ I enjoy ... working with Excel, SQL, Python, PyCharm, Jupyter Notebook and Tableau.
 - 📫 How to reach me ... connect with me on LinkedIn https://www.linkedin.com/in/michelle-r-smith-4a88999b/